daniyal91/dh_learner_client/README.md

 ##Features

-- Handles automatic *versioning* of your app (Major/Minor/Patch).
+- Handles automatic **versioning** of your app (Major/Minor/Patch).
-- Automatically *tags* current version number in git.
+- Automatically **tags** current version number in git.
 - *Minifies* your css/javascript/images into *build/* directory.
+- git add, git commit and git tag
 - Run tests with Karma using one liner command.
-- Add new directives/filters/modules using yeoman sub generators.
+- Adds new directives/filters/modules using yeoman sub generators.

 It comes prepackaged with the most popular design frameworks
 around: [Twitter Bootstrap](http://getbootstrap.com),